Social Connection and Your Health

 Better physical function – Seniors who keep socially active, including exploring new social opportunities, tend to be physically more active thanks in part to the format of many social activities like walking groups, aerobics, crafting, and more.
 These bodies in motion experience additional health benefits such as lower blood pressure, less joint stiffness, slower loss of bone or muscle tissue, better circulation which also benefits their brain, and boosted immune systems.
 (Mather Institute Age Well Study)

 Better cognitive function – Seniors who maintain communication with others are more likely to maintain cognitive function for longer than those who do not engage in forms of communication regularly.
-(Sanford Health)
+(Stanford Health)

 Better mood – Seniors who engage in social connections several times a week tend to be happier, keep a lighter mood, feel less stressed and more supported, are more confident, and maintain a more positive outlook.
 (The Harvard Study on Aging)

-Asbury strives to maintain retirement lifestyles full of activity, socialization and purpose for their residents, offering countless opportunities to make new friends, strengthen family bonds and do more of what they enjoy.
+Asbury strives to maintain retirement lifestyles full of activity, socialization and purpose for residents, offering countless opportunities to make new friends, gain new skills and have novel experiences – which promote brain health – and do more of what they enjoy.

 “Feeling socially isolated can be as toxic to healthy brains and bodies as smoking,” says Laura L. Carstensen, director of Stanford University’s Longevity Center.
 “It’s important to find the right environment that provides the right kind of social engagement and connection.
 Especially for seniors.”